WellthCare

 3. Evaluate innovative solutions.
 Request a demo of WellthCare's Health-to-Wealth system.
 As their brand guide states, “WellthCare is not another wellness program.
 It’s a structural redesign of benefits: Healthcare that pays you back.”

 4. Run a Readiness Index™.
-Before committing, have your claims data analyzed by a system like WellthCare’s patent-pending Readiness Index™, which will show projected savings from switching-based on your actual employee behavior-not promises.
+Before committing, have your claims data analyzed by a system like WellthCare’s patent-pending Readiness Index™, which shows projected savings from switching — based on your actual employee behavior, not promises.

 5. Communicate with employees.
 New drug coverage is a major benefit change.
 Use clear, simple language.
 As WellthCare’s messaging guide advises, “Nothing is sold on promises.
 Everything is sold on proof.”

 Adding prescription drug coverage has never been more strategic.
-With traditional PBMs and BUCA plans under scrutiny for opacity and waste, employers now have a rare opportunity to align pharmacy costs with employee health and wealth.
-A system like WellthCare Pharmacy™ or WellthCare Complete™ doesn’t just add coverage; it transforms pharmacy from a cost center into a health engine that lowers claims, improves adherence, and builds retirement wealth-all at zero net new employer outlay.
+With traditional PBMs and BUCA plans under scrutiny for opacity and waste, employers now have a rare chance to align pharmacy costs with employee health and wealth.
+A system like WellthCare Pharmacy™ or WellthCare Complete™ doesn't just add coverage — it transforms pharmacy from a cost center into a health engine that lowers claims, improves adherence, and builds retirement wealth, all at zero net new employer outlay.

 ← Back to Blog